5 of our Favorite Things You’ll Need When Moving to Kansas City With Kids: Make the Best of It!

 You’ll find hundreds of fountains and parks available for your enjoyment.
 The city boasts over 200 fountains in the metro area alone.
 It’s not surprising that Kansas City is known as the City of Fountains.
 As a bonus, there is a fantastic fountain designed for children in Waterworks Park.
 Moving to Kansas City from the extreme north or south opens new doors to enjoying our outdoors year round!

 Looking at parks alone, you have over 220 different parks to explore.
 If you and your family enjoy hiking or taking the occasional weekend trip to the outdoors, Kansas City is the place to be.
 You’ve also got several places to go fishing and seasonal opportunities to pick apples.

-If your children are special needs kids, you also have opportunities to take them out to enjoy various options designed to be inclusive of all children.
+If your children are kiddos with special needs, you also have opportunities to take them out to enjoy various options designed to be inclusive of all children.
+Our Guide to Parks for Kids with Special Needs provides tons of options all over town.
 There is a park for everyone, from parks with spaces for young children like Penguin Park or the fairy-filled Enchanted Garden at the Overland Park Arboretum and Botanical Garden.